Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Introduction

-In this paper, we develop a comprehensive assessment framework that empirically evaluates the operational resilience of authoritative DNS infrastructure for a target (\eg government) domain.
-Our framework models resilience across the phases of the \textit{network operation process}: infrastructure placement, name server configuration, and DNS record dispatch.
-This phased analysis provides infrastructure operators, domain owners, and administrative agencies with clear, quantitative, and actionable evidence to diagnose and correct improper or suboptimal authoritative DNS settings that are often obscured by operational complexity.
-Coupled with an automated, multisourced data processing pipeline, our framework has been applied to the authoritative DNS infrastructure supporting government domain names across six representative countries, revealing valuable and previously unseen insights into their operational robustness.
+In this paper, we develop a \textbf{comprehensive assessment framework} that empirically evaluates the operational resilience of authoritative DNS infrastructure for a target (\eg government) domain.
+Our framework models resilience across the three phases of the network operation process: hosting infrastructure placement, authoritative service configuration, and DNS record dispatch.
+This phased analysis provides infrastructure operators, domain owners, and administrative agencies with clear, quantitative, and actionable evidence to diagnose improper or suboptimal authoritative DNS settings that are often obscured by operational complexity.
+Coupled with an automated, multisource data-processing pipeline, our framework has been applied to the authoritative DNS infrastructure supporting government domain names across six representative countries, revealing valuable and previously unseen insights into their operational resilience.
 Specifically, the contributions of this paper are threefold.

-Driven by our qualitative model (\S\ref{sec:background}) of the three-phase network operational process for authoritative DNS infrastructure and informed by industry best practices for operational resilience, our \textbf{first} contribution (\S\ref{sec:sectiondataSchema}) introduces a structured data schema that aligns with the hierarchical organization of authoritative DNS infrastructure.
-The schema captures four levels: from infrastructure and server functionality to name servers and hosting instances, and integrates data synchronized from authoritative name servers, Internet resource registries, and trusted IP intelligence sources.
-These data fields collectively describe the authoritative DNS record configurations, administrative ownership information, and network addressing status for each hosting instance.
-Using an automated data-collection pipeline built on this schema, we assembled a dataset of 7,307 public-service domain names designated by government authorities in six countries spanning diverse geographic and economic contexts.
-Using a medium-sized country (\ie Australia) as a representative case, we showcase the diversity and complexity of resilience-related operational practices at national scales.
+Driven by our qualitative model (\S\ref{sec:background}) of the three-phase network operational process for authoritative DNS infrastructure and informed by industry best practices for operational resilience, our \textbf{first} contribution (\S\ref{sec:sectiondataSchema}) captures information relevant to each phase for each element in the four hierarchical levels of authoritative DNS supporting a domain name, from infrastructure and server functionality to name servers and hosting instances.
+The schema is populated with data from authoritative name servers, Internet resource registries, and trusted IP intelligence sources.
+We automate this data collection and compile a dataset of 7,307 government services across six countries spanning diverse geographic and economic contexts.
+Using Australia as a representative country, we present operational practices that impact the resilience of government services.